Vanderhoof/PyDBML/docs/creating_schema.md

 ```

-The table's third column, `manufacturer_id`. looks like it should be a foreign key.
+The table's third column, `manufacturer_id` looks like it should be a foreign key.
 Let's create another table, called `manufacturers`, so that we could create a relation.

 ```python
 >>> table2 = Table(